Discovering equations from data: symbolic regression in dynamical systems: Introduction

 \subsection{Symbolic regression}

-The first supervised learning method capable of inferring governing equations from data was introduced by \citet{langley1977bacon}, resulting in the BACON algorithm.
-However, this framework struggled with equations involving constraints, performed poorly with noisy data, and was limited by the modest computing power available in the 1970s.
-These challenges caused the idea of automating equation discovery to be largely set aside for several decades.
+The first supervised learning method capable of inferring governing equations from data was introduced by \citet{langley1977bacon}, which was known as the BACON algorithm.
+However, this framework struggled with equations involving constraints, performed poorly with noisy data, and was limited by the modest computing power available in the early 1970s.
+These factors ultimately led the research community to set aside the idea of automated equation discovery for several decades.

 A few years later, in 1975, John Holland and his colleagues at the University of Michigan introduced the concept of genetic algorithms (GAs)~\cite{golberg1989genetic}.
-Inspired by the principles of natural selection~\cite{darwin1859origin}, GAs provide a framework for optimizing parameters through evolutionary processes.
+Inspired by the principles of natural selection~\cite{darwin1859origin}, GAs provided a robust framework for optimization through evolutionary processes.
 Building on this idea, \citet{koza1992} introduced genetic programming (GP), which represents candidate solutions as decision trees and iteratively evolves them to discover governing equations for dynamical systems~\cite{diveev2021machine}.
-These advances created the foundation for symbolic regression, offering a systematic approach to extract mathematical relationships directly from observational data, as illustrated in Figure \ref{fig:esquema geral}.
+These advances created the foundation for symbolic regression, offering a systematic approach to extract mathematical relationships directly from observational data.
+The usual pipeline of these algorithms is illustrated in Figure \ref{fig:esquema geral}.

-In recent years, symbolic regression algorithms have gained prominence as they focus on optimization and exploration of approximate solutions for systems with unknown equations of motion \cite{sivanandam2008genetic}.
-Building on the principles of symbolic regression, dissimilarity analysis, and mating strategies, \citet{gustafson2005} enhanced genetic programming, achieving overall improvements in solution accuracy that were validated through statistical tests.
+In subsequent years, symbolic regression algorithms have gained prominence as they focus on optimization and exploration of approximate solutions for systems with unknown equations of motion \cite{sivanandam2008genetic}.
+Building on the principles of symbolic regression, dissimilarity analysis, and mating strategies, \citet{gustafson2005} enhanced genetic programming, which yielded demonstrable improvements in accuracy, validated through statistical testing.

-Later, \citet{schmidt2009distilling} developed a method known as Pareto GP which is augmented by Pareto optimization.
-Experimental data was collected from computationally tracked motion, which was then used by the model to find the governing equations of that system through either characteristic Lagrangians or Hamiltonians.
+A notable milestone in evolutionary SR was introduced by \citet{schmidt2009distilling}, who proposed a method known as Pareto GP, which is a method based on multi-objective optimization that balances accuracy and complexity.
+In their study, experimental data was collected from computationally tracked motion, which was then used by the model to find the governing equations of that system through either characteristic Lagrangians or Hamiltonians.